webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 #### vertex shader inputs

-For a vertex shader, inputs are defined by the `@location` attributes of the entry point function of the vertex shader
+For a vertex shader, inputs are defined by the `@location` attributes of the entry point function of the vertex shader.

 ```wgsl
 @vertex vs1(@location(0) foo: f32, @location(1) bar: vec4f) ...